Yuricst/FullEphemerisPropagator.jl/docs/src/basics.md

 lstar = 3000.0                                      # canonical length scale
 ```

+This `lstar` is in kilometers, and can be used to rescale physical distances to the length unit used within the integrator.
+Then, the canonical time and velocity units (`tstar` and `vstar`) are chosen such that the canonical primary GM is unity.
 If the integration is to be done in km and km/s, simply choose `lstar = 1.0`.

 Now, we need to create a propagator object